 winter - two snow-trees, roof-icicles

-spring - dogwood crabapple tree near other balconies
+spring - crabapple tree near other balconies

 Swimming Pool